 An important part of recharging is knowing when to say “no” to more hours and more work.

-Technology allows us to easily work around the clock, and so most of us do.
+Technology allows us to easily work around the clock, and so many of us do.

 If you can work fewer hours, do it.

-And finally, don’t worry when you can’t find a 5 or 20-minute break.
+And finally, don’t fret when you can’t squeeze in a 5 or 20-minute break.

-Even a mini-break as short as 30 seconds can help you regain your focus.
-(21)
+Even a micro-break as short as 30 to 40 seconds can help you regain focus.

 Optimize Brain Health and Fitness for Better Concentration

-If you want laser-beam focus, it’s essential that you treat your brain like the incredible thinking machine that it is.
+If you want laser-like focus, it’s essential that you treat your brain like the incredible thinking machine that it is.

-Too much work and stress, too little sleep and exercise, and poor nutrition sabotage your brain’s ability to concentrate and think clearly.
+Too much work and stress, too little sleep and exercise, and poor nutrition sabotage the brain’s ability to concentrate and think clearly.

-We cover these topics in-depth elsewhere on our site, but here’s a quick summary of how a healthy lifestyle can enhance your ability to concentrate.
+We cover these topics in-depth elsewhere on our site, but here’s a quick summary of healthy lifestyle measures that can enhance your ability to concentrate.

 What you eat significantly changes how well your brain performs its many functions, including focus.

-For optimal focus, you can’t go wrong trading in the standard American diet (SAD) for a Mediterranean diet, one based on unprocessed foods.
+For optimal mental energy, you can’t go wrong by trading in the Standard American Diet (SAD) for the Mediterranean diet, one based on unprocessed foods.

-The Mediterranean diet is widely agreed to be the healthiest way of eating.
+The Mediterranean diet is widely agreed to be the healthiest eating plan for most people.

 Do you have low energy, focus, motivation, and libido?